Written by the ParentPowered team; Edited by Maren Madalyn

-Engaging with families is recognized as critical to student success and has a positive effect on everything from graduation rates to math and reading scores.
-Often at the start of a new academic year, school districts put a lot of time and energy toward introducing new methods to engage families in student learning and school programs.
-But school leaders can actually better improve home-to-school partnerships when they instead focus their efforts on strategically rethinking how they already engage with their families.
+Family-school partnerships are as critical to student success as classroom teaching itself.
+They have a positive effect on everything from graduation rates to math and reading scores.
+At the start of a new academic year, school districts often put a lot of time and energy toward introducing brand-new family engagement ideas to get parents involved in student learning and school programs.
+While great in intent, adding new programs can be quite challenging, time-consuming, and resource-intensive in practice.

-- Involve parents, caretakers, and guardians in decision-making about their child
+- Include parents, caretakers, and guardians in decision-making about their child

-And for the Lexington 1 School District in South Carolina, leadership’s efforts to rethink existing school programs was a game changer for school and family partnerships.
-As Parent Engagement Specialist, Missy Martin, puts it: improving the district’s family engagement “is not doing more.
+For the Lexington 1 School District in South Carolina, efforts to redesign existing school programs were a game changer for their school and family partnerships.
+Missy Martin, a Parent Engagement Specialist at the district, emphasizes that improving family engagement “is not doing more.
 It’s doing what we do differently.”

 “[Family engagement] is not doing more.
 It’s doing what we do differently.”Missy Martin, Parent Engagement Specialist